angulardart/site-angulardart/src/angular/guide/attribute-directives.md

   This also reduces the risk of colliding with third-party directive names.

   Make sure you do **not** prefix the `highlight` directive name with **`ng`** because that prefix is reserved for Angular and using it could cause bugs that are difficult to diagnose.
   For a simple demo, the short prefix, `my`, helps distinguish your custom directive.
 </div>

 After the `@Directive` metadata comes the directive's controller class, called `HighlightDirective`, which contains the logic for the directive.

-Angular creates a new instance of the directive's controller class for each matching element, injecting an Angular `ElementRef` into the constructor.
+Angular creates a new instance of the directive's controller class for each matching element, injecting an HTML [Element]({{site.dart_api}}/dart-html/Element-class.html) into the constructor.
-`ElementRef` is a service that grants direct access to the DOM element through its `nativeElement` property.

 <div id="apply-directive"></div>
 ## Apply the attribute directive